stajs/Stajs.Procon.TeamKillTracker/README.md

 - Allows victims to forgive or punish (slay) their killers.
 - Optional kick for team killers after reaching a punish limit.
 - Configurable commands and messages.
+- Optionally allow killers to apologize to avoid punishment.
 - Optionally protect admins or whitelisted players from being punished.
 - Shame the worst team killers at the end of the round or on demand.